 I would like to serve on the Sammamish Plateau Water and Sewer District Board as a Commissioner as a way of doing community service.
 As a board member I would work to help insure:

-- . that customers always have pure and healthful water. - . that there is always an adequate supply of safe water. - . that the district continue the high level of service to customers that it has had for many years.
+· that customers always have pure and healthful water.

+that the district continue the high level of service to customers that it has had for many years.